Matcha milk tea is a delightful beverage that we can't get enough of - it's sweet, rich, and earthy. Not to mention the tiny yet moreish boba pearls.

 - 1 teaspoon matcha green tea powder

-- Prepare the tea, first of all.
-In a small bowl, whisk the matcha powder with hot water until a froth forms - this should take about a minute.
-Set this mixture aside to cool down.
+- First, prepare the tea.
+In a small bowl, whisk the matcha powder with hot water (80 degrees Celcius, 175 degrees Fahrenheit) until there are no more clumps.
+This should take about a minute.
+Set this mixture aside.

 - Now, we must assemble the drink.
 Start by adding your sweetener of choice to the glasses.
 Then, follow that with ice and your milk of choice.
-Finish with the matcha tea to create a beautifully layered matcha milk tea drink.
-Stir a few times to incorporate the sweetener, and then serve straight away.
+Finish with matcha tea to create a beautifully layered matcha milk tea drink.
+Stir a few times to incorporate the sweetener, then serve immediately.

 Nutrition